BMS algebras in 4 and 3 dimensions, their quantum deformations and duals: Quantum deformations from 3d BMS algebra

 and we obtain

 where

-Each coproduct labelled by $n=1, 2, \ldots$ represents a different Hopf algebra deformation of the enveloping algebra \footnote{In fact, one needs a topological extension of the enveloping algebra which allows for formal power series in $\frac{1}{ \kappa}$.} a.k.a quantum group or more precisely a quantum enveloping algebra.
+Each coproduct label by $n=1, 2, \ldots$ represents a different Hopf algebra deformation of the enveloping algebra \footnote{In fact, one needs a topological extension of the enveloping algebra which allows for formal power series in $\frac{1}{ \kappa}$.} a.k.a quantum group or more precisely a quantum enveloping algebra.
 Moreover, due to the value of $\epsilon=0$ or $\epsilon=1$ one has two quantum group structures for each $n$: Jordanian or extended Jordanian.
-Furthermore, each of this quantum groups admits only one $\kappa$-Poincar\'e algebra as Hopf subalgebra.
+Furthermore, each of these quantum groups admits only one $\kappa$-Poincar\'e as Hopf subalgebra.

 Each quantum group has as a classical limit the corresponding Lie bialgebra structure.
 In our case the bialgebra cobrackets \eqref{cobra} are controlled ($\delta_{r} (X) = ad_{r} \triangleright X$) by classical $r$-matrices in the form